jmangott/atropos/README.md

 `kinetic-cme` has to be recompiled if the model file is changed.

 ### Preparing input data
 A template Python script called `set_input_template.py` is provided in `scripts/input` in order to facilitate the generation of the parameters (`parameters.hpp`) and the inital condition (`input.nc`).
 Code marked with `TODO` has to be modified according to the specific needs.
+The required `input/` directory is created automatically.

 There are currently two different methods for generating the initial condition implemented:
 1. `SetInputKD`: $`P(t=0,\,x) = \delta_{x,x_0}`$, where $`x_0`$ has to be specified.
 In this implementation the low-rank structure is exploited.
 2. `SetInputGeneral`: $`P(t=0,\,x) = P_0(x)`$, where $`P_0(x)`$ has to be specified.
 In this implementation no low-rank structure is exploited, therefore it should be used only for small problems.